-Hall Duty is a 90 minute duty.
-At the beginning of the period, please check in with the Assistant Principal's Office Staff in the administrative office to see if you are needed for coverage and to pick up a walkie talkie.
+Hall Duty is a 90-minute duty.
+At the beginning of the period, please check in with the Assistant Principal's Office Staff in the administrative office to see if you are needed for coverage and to pick up a walkie-talkie.
 Hall duties when possible will be stationed throughout the school.
-We will have tables available for teachers to use a laptop or do work.
+Teachers on duty should compare students in the hallway to those that have an active SmartPass.
+Students without a pass should be sent back to their classroom.
 Teachers will not allow students to go through their area unless there is a legitimate reason.
 This will prevent students from walking the halls.